au-ts/sddf/examples/gpio/README.md

 # Gpio example

-We have 2 GPIOs:
+We have 3 GPIOs:
-- GPIO_1 is set to output and should be attached to an LED then Ground.
+- GPIO_1 is set to output and should be attached to resistors then an LED then Ground.
-- GPIO_2 is set to input and should be attached a button then to 3.3V.
+- GPIO_2 is set to input and should start unattached to anything.
+Note for this example this pin should have a floating logical state of 0 or a pull down resistor attached.
-When you push the button it should alternate the current state of the LED (off or on).
+- GPIO_3 is set to output should start unattached to anythng.

-The example will not work unless theres an external pull down resistor or change the code to set an internal pull down resistor.
+When you connect GPIO_2 and GPIO_3 together the LED should light up.

-It may also work if floats at a low enough value.
+When you disconnect GPIO_2 and GPIO_3 the LED should turn off.

-There is also 2 modes, one for polling and for for IRQ based
+There is also 2 testing modes, one for polling and for for IRQ based

 ## Building